axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-things-to-consider/_index.md

 15. `network(transport(rltp(tls-required(yes)) flag(syslog-protocol))`

-If you use the same driver and options in the destination of your {{% productparam "abbrev" %}} client and the source of your {{% productparam "abbrev" %}} server, everything should work as expected.
+If you use the same driver and options in the destination of your {{% param "product.abbrev" %}} client and the source of your {{% param "product.abbrev" %}} server, everything should work as expected.
 Unfortunately there are some other combinations, that seem to work, but result in losing parts of the messages.
 The following table show the combinations:

 | Source \\ Destination | syslog/tcp | syslog/udp | syslog/tls | network/tcp | network/udp | network/tls | network/tcp/flag | network/udp/flag | network/tls/flag |
 | --------------------- | ---------- | ---------- | ---------- | ----------- | ----------- | ----------- | ---------------- | ---------------- | ---------------- |